Japan: The 5 Most Beautiful Torii for Long Exposure Photography

 Many Torii are present on the shores of lakes or the coasts of the peninsula.
 However, they do not all present photographic interest.
 Depending on how and where they are placed, the context is not always conducive to capturing in images all the purity they represent.

-Also, having traversed the lake shores and coastlines of Japan for many years, I have selected 5 Torii for their aesthetic qualities and locations.
+Having roamed the lake shores and the coasts of Japan for many years, I have selected these 5 Torii for their aesthetic qualities and locations.
 They are very inspiring photographic subjects and invite meditation through the image.

 In my selection criteria, I favored clear backgrounds where only the expanse of water can magnify these constructions.
 Their location and presence in a minimalist landscape devoid of disturbing elements will ensure spectacular photographs in all seasons.